 The Cayman Islands is a British overseas territory comprising of three islands Grand Cayman, Cayman Brac and Little Cayman.
 There is only one IVF clinic on the Cayman Islands opening in 2019.
-Barbados is a popular destination for IVF treatment abroad due to high standards it adheres to and the relatively low cost compared to the USA and it is believed that this will also apply to the Cayman Islands.
+Barbados is a popular destination for IVF treatment abroad due to the high standards it adheres to and the relatively low cost compared to the USA and it is believed that this will also apply to the Cayman Islands.
 If you were considering going abroad for IVF treatment then you may want to consider the Cayman Islands which follows the HFEA regulations tightly.

 Fertility Treatment in the Cayman Islands